ardnew/go-Makefile/README.md

 ## Usage

 Simply call `make` without arguments to build the project with default target `build`.
-Other targets include `clean`, `run`, `vet`, `zip`, `tgz`, and `tbz`.
+Other targets include `clean`, `run`, `tidy`, `vet`, `zip`, `tgz`, and `tbz`.

 The `run` target generates a shell script `./run.sh`.
 This shell script runs `make build` and then calls the project executable with all command-line arguments given to `run.sh`.
 This script is used because GNU Make does not have the explicit capability of forwarding arguments given to the `make` command on to an invoked executable.
-Therefore, instead of calling `make` directly, it is recommended to use this shell script for your normal edit-build-run development cycle.
+Therefore, instead of calling `make` directly, it is recommended to use this shell script for your normal edit-build-run development cycle:

+0. Call `make run` only **one time**(!) to generate the `run.sh` script
+1. Edit sources
+2. Call `./run.sh [YOUR-PROGRAM-ARGS ...]` to rebuild and run the generated executable
+3. Goto 1.

+### Cross-compiling

 To cross-compile the project for a different target, provide a `PLATFORM` variable definition with a valid `${GOOS}-${GOARCH}` tuple as argument.
 Other variables may also be specified this way.
 For example, to create a 64-bit Windows zip package with a specific version: